NREL/Phase-space-sampling/README.md

 During training of the normalizing flow, the negative log likelihood is displayed.
 The user should ensure that the normalizing flow has learned something useful about the distribution by ensuring that the loss is close to being converged.
 The log of the loss is displayed as a csv file in the folder `TrainingLog`.
 The loss of the second training iteration should be higher than the first iteration.
 If this is not the case or if more iterations are needed, the normalizing flow trained may need to be better converged.
 A warning message will be issued in that case.

 A script is provided to visualize the losses.
-Execute `python plotLoss.py input` where `input` is the name of the input file used to perform the downsampling.
+Execute `python plotLoss.py -i inputs/input2D` where `input2D` is the name of the input file used to perform the downsampling.

 ## Example 2D